hbarrien/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   * **test/X_train.txt:** contains the test data set in 561 variables

 d) Tidy data
-  * **tidydata.txt:** from the extracted file containing means and standard deviations, this file contains the average of each variable for each activity and each subject
+  * **tidydata.txt:** from the extracted data frame containing means and standard deviations, this file contains the average of each variable for each activity and each subject

 ## Variables

 ## Transformation, data cleaning, and results generation steps